How to use Point of Departure in an Alternative History Novel

 Example Points of Departure

-The Germans successfully invade Great Britain in 1940.
+What if the Germans successfully invade Great Britain in 1940?

-Giuseppe Zangara assassinates President Franklin D. Roosevelt in 1933.
+What if Giuseppe Zangara assassinates President Franklin D. Roosevelt in 1933?

-Victorian inventor Charles Babbage makes his mechanical computer work.
+What if Victorian inventor Charles Babbage makes his mechanical computer work?

 The Difference Engine by William Gibson